 Start at the all subscribers section

 This is where you will find all of your subscribers.
 With filters, you can drill into subsets.
-Filter on any database field or behavioral filters such as member of campaign/number of emails sent, and the like.
+Filter on any database field or behavioral filters such as a member of campaign/number of emails sent, and the like.

 You can combine filters to get more advanced.
 After nailing down your selection, save the segment for use in other parts of MailerLite.

 Add new subscribers as they sign up.
-Other options are to upload a CSV/TXT file, copy and paste from Excel, or imported from a linked Mailchimp database.
+Other options are to upload a CSV/TXT file, copy and paste from Excel, or import from a linked Mailchimp database.
 If you are migrating from Mailchimp, that is very handy.